 Lost and Found

 To prevent the loss of your child's belongings, please mark everything clearly with the first and last name (in permanent marker).
-Feel free to check the lost and found periodically for lost belongings.

 There are occasions when a parent or guardian needs to be contacted immediately.
 It is your responsibility to ensure that the school has current information.
 Please notify the school if there are any changes in address, phone number, work numbers or alternate emergency phone numbers.